 NVS is available for purchase from your local crop insurance agent.
-You can find a crop insurance agent at the following link on the Risk Management Agency (RMA) website: www.rma.usda.gov/tools-reports/agent-locator.
+You can find a crop insurance agent at the Agent Locator link on the Risk Management Agency (RMA) website.

 These agents work for insurance companies that have reinsurance agreements with the RMA.